 This first night we stayed in a hostel owned by the government.
 There we found fairly new, beautiful, rustic, little cabins that surrounded a communal kitchen and dining area where Trudi made us a really nice dinner of salad and pasta.
 We were also joined by the two cowboys who would be our guides, along with Trudi, over the next 3 days.

-The next morning it was up early to go sign in at a rancher’s home so we could enter the area of the World Heritage Sites of Mural Rock Art.
+the World Heritage Sites of Mural Rock Art.
 All three of our guides are registered with the government and are authorized to take tours throughout this unique area.
 The village where we packed and loaded up the donkeys and mules was a gathering of cement block homes with some gorgeous flower gardens.
 They raised goats and made goat cheese.
 They also tanned hides for saddles and shoes.
 We rode the mules while the donkeys carried all of our many, many things!
 Our guide, Chema, played the guitar and there was one little older donkey named Triangle because he had had three owners.
 Triangle’s special job was to carry the guitar and he became special to all of us on the trip.
 I have never seen a cuter donkey.

 The next day, we were not nearly as sore as we thought we would be.
 Nevertheless, after a cowboy breakfast, we were up hiking to our first caves.
 No mule riding today.
 Well, whew, we all thought an easier day!!
 No one mentioned that to see the first caves we would be climbing up and around boulders and hiking through dry streams with basketball sized rocks.
 I felt like I was in some kind of boot camp.
 We first visited rock art that was carved into the sides a big boulder.
 We then proceeded to two different sites of cave paintings, Los Musicos and Cueva Boca de San Julio.
 The next day, Chema, was our lone guide as we visited three more caves.
 He proved himself to be an expert at patiently guiding us up and down into these caves and out.
 I never dreamed rock climbing would be part of the trip.
 The caves this day were Cueva La Pintada, Cueva de las Fechas and La Soledad.